aashish2998/k8s-kind-voting-app/README.md

 * A [Node.js](/result) web app which shows the results of the voting in real time

-## Resume Description

-### Project Title:

 Automated Deployment of Scalable Applications on AWS EC2 with Kubernetes and Argo CD

 ### Description:

-Led the deployment of scalable applications on AWS EC2 using Kubernetes and Argo CD for streamlined management and continuous integration.
+Deployment of scalable applications on AWS EC2 using Kubernetes and Argo CD for streamlined management and continuous integration.
 Orchestrated deployments via Kubernetes dashboard, ensuring efficient resource utilization and seamless scaling.

 ### Key Technologies: